pepipost/pepipost-cli/README.md

     pepipost -fetchreports -key 'secret apikey here' -events 'open,click,unsub,dropped' -sdate 'YYYY-MM-DD' -edate 'YYYY-MM-DD' -t 'recipient@gmail.com'

     options are
-    -key apikey
+    -key      apikey from your pepipost account
-    -events comma separated or any delimiter for appending flags in api -sdate startdate
+    -events   comma-separated or any delimiter for appending flags in api -sdate    start-date from which date your reports need to generated -edate    end-date will be till which date you need your report -t        to recipient of your email
-    -edate enddate
-    -t toemailid
   ```

    Similary more cli can be made that totally depends on you.